 Born in Chicago on April 6, 1928, Watson is best know as the co-discoverer of the structure of DNA, the double-helix.
 Watson and fellow scientist Francis Crick were the first to describe the hidden double-helix structure of DNA molecules.
 They published their findings in the journal Nature in April of 1953.
 The discovery was considered tremendously significant, and in 1962 Watson and Crick and their collaborator Maurice Wilkins were awarded the Nobel Prize in Medicine.

 Watson's account of his DNA discoveries with Crick, The Double Helix, was published in 1968.
-Watson was on the faculty of Harvard University for 21 years, from 1956-76 and also served as president and later as chancellor of Cold Springs Harbor Laboratory in New York.
+On the faculty of Harvard University for 21 years, from 1956-1976, Watson also served as president and later chancellor of Cold Springs Harbor Laboratory in New York.

-In later years he was known for controversial off-the-cuff remarks on various topics related to genetics and gender.
-He resigned as chancellor of Cold Springs Harbor in 2007 after causing controversy when he suggested that people from Africa were genetically less intelligent than whites.
-His other books include DNA: The Secret of Life (2003) and Avoid Boring People (2007).
+In later years he was known for controversial remarks on various topics related to genetics and gender.
+He resigned as chancellor of Cold Springs Harbor in 2007 after controversy over his suggestion that people from Africa were genetically less intelligent than whites.
+His books include DNA: The Secret of Life (2003) and Avoid Boring People (2007).

 Top of page